 If your website is fairly new (less than a few months old), the best thing you can do is be patient.
 Google will eventually index all the pages on your site.

 If you’ve been penalized by Google, that could explain why your website isn’t being indexed.
 The best way to check if your website has been penalized is to search for your website on Google.
-If you don’t see your website anywhere in the search results, it’s likely that your website has been penalized.
+If you don’t see your website anywhere in the search results, your website will likely be penalized.

-If your website is penalized, you’ll need to fix the problem that caused the penalty before Google will index your site.
+If your website is penalized, you’ll need to fix the problem that caused the penalty before Google indexes your site.

-And, that’s it!
-We hope the article helped you fix the error and if you still have absolutely any questions, please feel free to reach our support team directly from here, and we’re always here to help.
+And that’s it!
+We hope the article helped you fix the error and if you still have absolutely any questions, please feel free to reach our support team directly from here; we’re always here to help.